This is Alexis’ $10,000 DIY Tiny House on Wheels in California that’s loaded with personality!

 What are your name(s)?
 Alexis Collura & Diamante Munoz

-How many people (and animals) will are living in your tiny house?
-Currently just myself and my cat but the dog comes in if he behaves.
+How many people (and animals) are living in your tiny house?
+Currently, just myself and my cat but the dog comes in if he behaves.
 I have a twin bed in the loft but it can sleep two people without the bed in there.
 I also have a futon sofa bed that can fit two people.
 I’d say about 6 people can hang out in the house comfortably.

 Where do you live?
 I started building the house in San Jose on my roommates driveway but now I live in the house in Fremont where I rent a vacant parcel.

 Why did you decide to go tiny?
 What are you hoping to get out of living tiny?
 I decided to go Tiny cause I like to travel and wanted to be able to move it around if necessary.
 I also wanted to be able to design a space of my own that I can say I built.
 Living Tiny has its ups and downs.
 The point for me was to have my own personal space and not spend so much money.
 I see people now buying Tiny House for $60,000 – $100,000 and wonder how does that make sense if you want to save money?
 That’s why I built one myself and only spent about $10,000.
 I could have just bought a shell but I’ve learned and grown so much through this process.
 Makes you feel like you can do anything.

 How did you first learn about tiny houses?
 I first learned about Tiny spaces in Miami, when container homes were becoming a big thing.
 When I moved to California I did some more research and learned about the Tiny House on wheels, which I liked cause I could move it if need be.
 I still would like to try a container home once I get property of my own.

 How long did it take to finish your tiny house?
 It took me about a year to complete which was only because time and money was an issue.
 We only worked on weekends building the house and had the shell up in a matter of months.
 It went up fast but it started dragging once I had to start buying the more expensive materials.